eknkcc/RFPPortal/README.md

 }
 ```

-After configuring the database, run the following commands from the project directory.
+After configuring the database, run the following commands from the test project directory.

 ```shell
 dotnet test --filter DisplayName~Authorization_Tests